-A recent attendance of a special National event relating to Community Gardens was held at the Fern Avenue Community Gardens at Fullarton in 2015.
-This was a very good event, with many outcomes acheived and Association member Nathan Rogers attended the event.
+Attendance of a special National event relating to Community Gardens was held at the Fern Avenue Community Gardens at Fullarton in 2015.
+This was a very good event, with many outcomes acheived.
+Association member Nathan Rogers attended the event.

 Recreation and Sport

 The development of an updated Recreation, Sport and Leisure Plan is essential if these activities are to be developed and promoted consistently throughout the District.
 The Council's current plan is outdated (ending in 2007) and since that time the Association has been lobbying strongly for Sport, Recreation and Leisure planning to commence, in conjunction with the community.

 The Association held an Open Forum in 2007 and presented a deputation to Council in 2008 but as yet Council has not moved forwards in this area.
 With the recent purchase of a parcel of land, outside of the current town boundary, discussions have commenced with the Mt Barker Football club to develop this parcel of land for two football ovals.

 The Association has not been able to participate in these discussions as they have been confidential.
 We will continue to lobby Council to allow these discussions about the future of sport and recreation in the District, and in particular the future use of this parcel of land to be held in open forums or the Council Chamber at Council meetings.

 We have received notification that the Council is developing a Recreation Plan and has appointed a consultant, Suter Planners to undertake initial work on this plan.
 More news as it comes to hand.
 As at 8 January 2012, there is no news!
 And at April 23 there is still no news!